Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- Vaughn has had an RBI in 48 games this season (36.9%), including 17 multi-RBI outings (13.1%).
+- Vaughn has an RBI in 48 of 131 games this season, with multiple RBI in 17 of them.
 He has also driven in three or more of his team's runs in six contests.

-- He has scored in 51 games this season, with multiple runs seven times.
+- In 51 of 131 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.